 Apart from these clearly visible settings, there are also a couple of hidden options which you can access by swiping and holding to the left and right of the two views that we just talked about.
 Swiping and holding on the left of the artwork screen will open the episode’s show notes while doing the same on the right of the second screen will open the Per-Podcast Settings page.
 Lastly, you can also double tap to star episodes just like you do it on Instagram.

-Castro 3 Review: New Subscription Pricing with Castro Plus
+Castro 3 - New Subscription Pricing with Castro Plus

 As I mentioned in the introduction, Castro has switched to a subscription pricing model with the new Castro 3 update.
 While the previous Castro 2 used to cost $4.99 for onetime purchase, the new Castro 3 app is free to download and costs $2.99/quarter or $8.99/year for the Castro Plus subscription.
 With the Castro Plus mode you are getting all the new features that are being released with the Castro 3 along with some Castro 2 features.
 The features include Trim Silence, Per-Podcast Settings, Mix to Mono, Enhance Voices, and Dark Mode.
 Whatever plan you choose, there’s a free 7-day trial available for you to check out.

-Castro 3 Review: Why the Switch to Subscription Pricing is Better
+Why Switch to Subscription Pricing Might be Better

 I believe that Castro’s switch to subscription-based pricing with the new Castro 3 update is ultimately better for users.
 Firstly, if you have already purchased Castro 2 before, the app will still be functioning and you can even enjoy it for as long as you want.
 Even the features like the dark mode and enhance voices which are now part of the paid subscription but were introduced with Castro 2 will remain available to Castro 2 users for free.
 So, there’s no way a Castro 2 user can complain as not only they are not losing anything but they are also gaining all the performance benefits that are coming with the new Castro 3 without any charge.